ev3lessons/FLL-Tutorials/CoachCorner/_posts/2019-10-19-Kanban-for-FIRST-LEGO-League.markdown

 featured: false
 ---

-Useful link: <a href="https://www.post-it.com/3M/en_US/post-it/ideas/articles/agile-scrum-first/">PLE LESSON: APPLYING AGILE/SCRUM TO GROUP PROJECTS</a>
+Useful link: <a href="https://www.post-it.com/3M/en_US/post-it/ideas/articles/agile-scrum-first/">Article by FIRST for Post-it on Agile</a>

 ## What is Agile